IP-CAM/secure-my-admin/README.txt

 6)Click on the [Edit] link and you will be redirected to the plugin page.

-7) You will see status , Secure Key and Secure Value.
+7) You will see status, Secure Key and Secure Value.

 8) Select the status to enabled and key in your secure key and secure value.

-**Please note that # and Symbols cant be used in your key and value .
+**Please note that # and Symbols can NOT be used in your key and value.
 Only alphanumeric is allowed.

-9) Upon entering both key and value , click on the save button.
+9) Upon entering both key and value, click on the save button.

-**Please remember the key and value before saving , without them you cant access your url panel.
+**Please remember the key and value before saving, without them you can NOT access your url panel.

 How to access the admin URL after setting the module